gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 // Hello, Joe!
 ```

-Comments starting with `///` are used to document the following statement.
+Comments starting with `///` are used to document the following function, constant, or type definition.
 Comments starting with `////` are used to document the current module.

 ```rust
 //// This module is very important.